danahartweg/flutter_bloc_list_manager/README.md

 ## Upcoming improvements

 + Pluggable search callback (allowing integration of fuzzy search)
-+ Conditional instantiation of the `SearchQueryBloc`
++ Conditional instantiation of the `SearchQueryCubit`
 + Integrating opinionated pre-composed UI widgets
 + Potentially moving away from the source bloc concept and requiring a repository instead